This is a part 2 of a tour of the Bvckup's brand new copying engine dubbed the

 works by saving block hashes between the runs and then using these as a reference point on the next update.

 This requires only basic IO access to source/backup copies and some local space to store the block hashes.
 That is, the delta copying works with

 any storage devices

 * In comparison,

-requires a copy of itself to be running on the receiving end when copying over the network.
+requires a copy of itself to be running on receiving end (that's when copying over the network).
 It doesn't require any interim storage, but it ends up reading

 source and target files in full.
-This makes it unsuitable for making
+This makes rsync poorly suited for

 It is possible that two different blocks of data will have the same hash.
 This is a so-called